betsee/betse/README.rst

 To report a software issue (e.g., bug, crash, or other unexpected behaviour) *or* request a new feature in BETSE, consider `submitting a new issue <issue submission_>`__ to our `issue tracker`_.

-And thanks in advance.
-It's only through generous user contributions that the BETSE user experience will continue to improve.
+Thanks in advance; it's only through generous user contributions that your user experience can continue to improve.

 .. [#e-mail]
    To protect Dr. Pietak's e-mail address against `automated harvesting <e-mail